Crataco/ai-guide/guide/models.md

 Backends are different ways to store and run the AI model.
 The most notable ones are Transformers, GGUF, and Exllama. **The option recommended for most users is GGUF.**

-- GGUF / GGML versions run on most computers thanks to quantization.
-For the sake of simplicity, you can consider "quantization" a way to cut down on size, often making the AI slightly dumber.
+- GGUF / GGML versions run on most computers, mostly thanks to quantization.
+You can consider *quantization* a way to cut down on model size and resource usage, often making the AI slightly dumber.
 It has "levels" that range from "q2" (lightest, worst quality) to "q8" (heaviest, best quality).
 A level of q5_K_M is ideal for most situations unless you have more or less RAM to spare.
 [TheBloke](https://huggingface.co/TheBloke) converts many Transformers models into the GGUF format, and scrolling down his pages would bring you to [this chart](https://huggingface.co/TheBloke/Llama-2-7B-GGUF#provided-files), telling you the size and the most RAM the model would use under different quantization levels.

 - Transformers has been around for a while and is pretty much a universal standard for AI models, but their models are unoptimized for running on consumer hardware and use *way* more resources than necessary.
 Approximately, while the average 7B model under GGUF would require 8GB of RAM, a 7B model under Transformers would require 24-32GB of RAM.